 “I am interested in this job as a special education teacher because I value your school’s mission, which is to focus on the unique needs of the individual child.
 As a special education teacher for the past six years, I have developed strategies for achieving academic and personal success for children, and I look forward to bringing these strategies to your school.
 For example, I developed a system for staying in regular contact with the parents of my students, and problem solving issues with them.
 I would love to continue this kind of communication here.”

 To make your answer more powerful, you can add numbers to emphasise the kind of impact you had in your previous job.
 You might notice that all three instances use specific examples and provide numerical evidence, and transferable skills that the candidate has gained from previous experiences.

 To answer this question efficiently, you will need to give it some thought in advance.
 It might help to get your notepad out and start brainstorming some self-directed questions like:

-- What do you like about this company and why?
+- What do you like about the company and why?

 - What is the company famous for?

-- Does it have a reputation for something,g. product, industry development, company culture?
+- Does it have a reputation for something, e.g. product, industry development, company culture?

 - Does the company value or provide resources for employee development?

 - What are the goals of the company and how can you help to achieve them?